zynksoftware/Zynk-Workflow/_docs/Xero-Connector/Exporting-Items-from-Xero.md

 ### Connection
 _Required_
 The Xero connection use when running this task.
+See [Connecting to Xero](connecting-to-xero-with-oauth-2) for more information on how to set up a connection.

 ### Output File
 _Required_